Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 If you opt for the Team plan, you get all of the above plus the option to integrate Wrike with productivity apps and tools such as Google Workspace, Slack, and Office 365.

-Business and Enterprise users can integrate with Salesforce and Adobe Creative Cloud (available as an extension) whereas Wrike’s Pinnacle plan gets these 2 plus Quickbooks and PowerBI integrations.
+Business and Enterprise users can integrate with Salesforce and Adobe Creative Cloud (available as an extension), whereas Wrike’s Pinnacle plan gets these 2 plus Quickbooks and PowerBI integrations.

 Starting from the Business plan and up, users can also pay extra for an add-on and get premium features like Wrike Integrate or Wrike Sync, which allow them to connect to almost any app.

-However, Wrike’s integrations are paid extra starting from the Business plan, which is itself already pricey, whereas monday.com includes integrations in higher subscription plans at no extra charge.
+What’s more, Wrike’s integrations are paid extra starting from the Business plan, which is itself already pricey, whereas monday.com includes integrations in higher subscription plans at no extra charge.

 Both apps have comprehensive help centers, but Wrike has a 24/7 AI chatbot on the free plan